ksuthalia/ko-taemin/_docs/Data_Science/Basic.md

 why 1/2?: as convenience for the computation of the gradient descent

 We can also plot function of the parameter θ_1 (y: J(θ_1), x: θ_1)
+---

 ### Gradient Descent

 we need to estimate the parameters in the hypothesis function.

+The gradient descent algorithm is:

+θ_j := θ_j − α * (∂/∂θ) *  J(θ_0,θ_1) (simultaneously!!)

+>A cost function is something we want to minimize.
+For example, our cost function might be the sum of squared errors over the training set.
+Gradient descent is a method for finding the minimum of a function of multiple variables.
+So we can use gradient descent as a tool to minimize our cost function.